PatrickEMcLean/chapbook/skilldev.md

 Controlling your fear adds another element.
 The higher the beam goes, the scarier the activity becomes.
 Even an inch and a half off the ground effects the psyche.
-Especially if you are not comfortable with fall
+Especially if you are not comfortable with falling and rolling -- or have ever twisted an ankle.
+To say nothing of getting swatted with a piece of foam.
+Physiologically, a startle response is exactly the same in every person.
+Quick inhale, psoaz muscle fires and the center of gravity moves.
+The more that you startle or have this reaction, the harder it is to keep your balance.